sbg/sevenbridges-r/README.md

 This installation is recommended for most users as it is the most stable.
 The current release of Bioconductor is version 3.3, and it works with __R version 3.3.0__.
 Users of older R and Bioconductor versions must update their installation to take advantage of new features.

-If you don't want to update R, please install the sevenbridges-r package directly from GitHub by following the instructions below.
+If you don't want to update R, please install the sevenbridges package directly from GitHub by following the instructions below.

 ####Step 1: Check R version
 First, check which version of R you are using with the following: